paibamboo/book-summaries/1-page-marketing.md

 #### What does my target market want?
 By analyzing what your target market is actually buying or looking for
 - Look at products and categories that are trending on marketplaces like Amazon and eBay.
-- Analyzing search engine queries using a tool like Google’s AdWords Keyword Planner can be another excellent method.
+- Analyzing search engine queries using a tool like Google's AdWords Keyword Planner can be another excellent method.
 - See what topics are trending on social media and industry news sites.
 What are people commenting on and reacting to?

 #### Offers